MihirJaiswal/MihirJaiswal/README.md

 - 🔭 I’m currently working on some games

-- 🌱 I’m currently learning Express.js, Three.js, Unity
+- 🌱 I’m currently learning Next.js

-- 💬 Ask me about HTML, CSS, JavaScript, React, Data Science
+- 💬 Ask me about HTML, CSS, JavaScript, React, node.js, Data Science

 - 👨‍💻 All of my projects are pinned below